anaxite/tgdp-asciidoc-templates/README.md

   </tr>
   <tr>
     <td><a href="/readme">README</td>
-    <td>Tells users what they need to know about your project and how users can engage with the project.</td>
+    <td>Information users need to know about your project, including how users can engage with the project and get started with the tool.</td>
   </tr>
 </table>

-### Day 2 documentation template pack
+### Miscellaneous documentation template pack
-On day 1 when you've incorporated the [Core documentation pack](#core-documentation-template-pack) and set up your initial documentation, you might then need additional templates for your specific use cases on day 2.
+These templates help you create additional content types beyond the [Core documentation pack](#core-documentation-template-pack).
-These templates will help you as your documentation project matures.
+The templates in this pack help you create content you need as your documentation project matures.

 <table>
   <tr>